New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Transceiver Design for OTFS System

 Since the DD channel reflects the actual wireless propagation geometry, some sparse estimation techniques based on compressive sensing have been adopted for capturing the channel sparsity.
 In \cite{shen2019channel}, a structured orthogonal matching pursuit algorithm-based channel estimation scheme for massive MIMO-OTFS systems was proposed by exploiting the normal sparsity along the delay dimension, block sparsity along the Doppler dimension, and burst sparsity along the angle dimension.
 Numerical results have shown a superior channel estimation performance achieved by the proposed scheme.
 In \cite{liu2020uplink}, the authors adopted the expectation maximization-based variational Bayesian (EM-VB) framework for recovering the uplink DD channel.
 Relying on the slow time variance of the DD channel, the authors further exploited the delay and Doppler reciprocity between the uplink and the downlink and reconstruct the associated downlink channel parameters.
 The work of \cite{liu2021message} formulated the DD channel estimation as a structured signal recovery problem.
 With a factor graph representation of the problem, a message passing algorithm was developed to estimate the channel gains and fractional Doppler shifts jointly.
 The effectiveness of the proposed algorithm is verified by comparing the estimation error with the derived CRLB.
 This paper showed that the proposed algorithm is able to work with multiple pilot symbols to achieve significant PAPR reduction.
 Based on \cite{liu2021message}, Li et.al adopted the hidden Markov model (HDD) as the prior of the hyper-parameter and developed a message passing-based channel estimation scheme \cite{li2022iccc}.
 The authors of \cite{zhao2022block} proposed block sparse Bayesian learning (SBL) with block reorganization (BSBL-BR) method to recover the channel information.
 Compared to the classic BSBL method, the proposed algorithm iteratively updated the size of non-sparse blocks, leading to better channel estimation accuracy.
+Aiming for addressing the challenges caused by fractional inter-Doppler interference (IDI), the authors of \cite{liao2023joint} derived the original channel response (OCR) from the time domain channel impulse response (CIR) to reduce the dimension of OCR by using the basis expansion model (BEM) and the relationship between the time and DD domain channel.
+SBL was used to estimate the basis coefficients in the BEM without any \emph{a priori} information of the channel.
 To accurately determine the fractional Doppler shift/delay caused by insufficient signal duration/bandwidth, \cite{wei2022off} proposed an off-grid channel estimation scheme for OTFS systems, which estimates the original DD domain channel response rather than the effective DD domain channel response as commonly adopted in the literature.
 Two problems, i.e., one-dimensional (1D) and two-dimensional (2D) off-grid sparse signal recovery problems were formulated and solved by SBL-based algorithms.
 The on-grid delay and Doppler shifts were jointly determined by the entry indices with significant values in the recovered sparse vector.
 Then, the corresponding off-grid delay and Doppler shifts were modeled as hyper-parameters in the proposed SBL framework, which can be estimated via the expectation-maximization method.
 To tackle the non-Gaussian noise in some complex environments, the authors of \cite{zhang2022iccc} developed a deep residual learning framework for OTFS channel estimation, which is proven to efficiently estimate the DD channel with arbitrary measurement noise.